emnify/product-docs/docs/quickstart/index.md

 # Sign up for an emnify account

 To begin developing your IoT solutions with emnify, you'll need an emnify account.
-[Sign up](https://portal.emnify.com/sign/up) for free to a 2-month trial to use all functionalities.
+[Sign up](https://portal.emnify.com/sign/up) for a free 2-month trial.

 <details className="custom-details-troubleshooting">
   <summary>Need help verifying your phone number?</summary>